 If you are going to beaches of Goa then you can wear pretty much everything like short dresses or shorts.
 You can wear swimwear also without any issue, prefer not to bring Brazilian style bikinis 😉 You can wear swimwear at Kerala’s beaches also but it is a bit conservative in comparison to Goa.

-Here is a great guide about how to find best luggage sets for travel.
+The first requirement for packing your clothes and other things start by selecting a good bag.
+Here is a guide about how to find best luggage sets for travel.

 Basic clothing Packing list for India